The list of health conditions that prescription drugs can cause is long and scary. Luckily, with help and treatment, they can be avoided.

 What Are the Most Abused Prescription Drugs?

-Sedatives relax you.
+Prescription drug sedatives relax you.
 People abuse three different kinds of sedatives.
-Benzodiazepines, or benzos, like Xanax and Valium treat anxiety.
+Benzodiazepines, or benzos, like Xanax and Valium, treat anxiety.
 Sleep aids like Ambien help those with shift work or insomnia fall asleep.
 Barbiturates are another anxiety drug.
 They’ve mostly been replaced by benzos, but people still abuse them.

 Aside from these three main categories, people abuse many other kinds of prescription drugs as well.
 These may include anabolic steroids and even antidepressants.